 Electronic Funds Transfer (EFT) gives you the convenience of faster payments and fewer trips to the bank.
 Here you’ll find everything you need to sign up for EFT.

-NOTE: For 2020 individual plans, sign up with InstaMed for EFT reimbursements.
+NOTE: For Individual plans, sign up with InstaMed for EFT reimbursements.

 EFT enrollment requires an EFT administrator role with OneHealthPort (OHP).
 The person in your office designated as the OHP administrator can assign this role to you.
 Before you get started, check out our EFT user guide for helpful tips and step-by-step screenshots.